For some reason, weekly food shopping has always been one of my favorite chores.

 I’m consistently surprised by the ingredient list on my favorite foods from Aldi.
 There are very few words that I don’t know.
 The amount of real food is incredible and makes me feel like I’m making the right choices for my family.

-Even though they usually have many seasonal and holiday themed items, Christmas at Aldi is no joke.
+Even though they usually have many seasonal and holiday-themed items, Christmas at Aldi is no joke.
 A full aisle of tasty holiday treats, gingerbreads, and fancy crackers.
-This last year they featured a Advent calendar full of cheese.
+This last year they featured an Advent calendar full of cheese.
 It sold out in days.

 No coupons = massive time savings